nxenon/H3SpaceX/README.md

 - Function `SendGetNoBodyRequestsWithSinglePacketAttackMethod`:
 - This function is for requests `which do *not* have body`!
 - Function parameters:
+    - first param gets QUIC connection (type: quic.Connection)g
-    - first param gets an array of requests which need to be sent.
+    - second param gets an array of requests which need to be sent.
 - Function return:
     - a map of requests with value of their response
 ```go